It’s not the first time the thought has crossed my mind. And sadly, it most likely won’t be the last.

 The characters differ.

 The same horrifying movie plays again and again and again — in another venue.
+Grief and loss all around.

 Paris attacks, Orlando nightclub, London bombings, Sandy Hook school massacre, Las Vegas…the names are stark standalones, requiring little description.
 They sit within a long, agonizing list.